STUDY ON PERCEPTIONS OF SINGAPORE’S BUILT HERITAGE AND LANDMARKS

 In accordance with university requirements, all research data will be destroyed after 10 years.
 Personal details of respondents will be destroyed after the project is completed.

-10. Why are the FGDs limited to people who are between the ages of 18 and 70?
+10. Why is the survey limited to people between the ages of 18 and 70?

 This study aims to find out the different opinions and thoughts of Singaporeans.
 Age is a convenient marker to demarcate cohort and life-stage.
 Using age enables us to make informed, standard comparisons between people of different age groups.